Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 2 - Usage.md

 ## Input Processing

-Input processing is the process of taking the input files and converting them to a format usable in templates.
-Now, this is generically phrased on purpose - input files can be anything - markdown files, typst files, so on.
-Whatever Pandoc supports.

-And that gives us a hint - input processing is synonymous with preprocessing - the step of the conversion that runs pandoc.

-Previously, this was done by combining markdown files into one file and running pandoc on that.
-That was a simple way to do it.
-Oh so simple.

-Now, all input files are passed to pandoc at once - regardless of input format - and then combined _by pandoc_, then the output is saved as the output as specified by the templates preprocessor metadata.

-This by default would be `output.tex` or `output.typ`, but when you assign a preprocessor to a template, that can be anything.

-Preprocessors also have the ability to be extension specific.
-I'll talk about that in [Preprocessing](#preprocessing) a tad more, but you can define a preprocessor with a extension filter, allowing you to use a different preprocessor for some files than others
+Input processing converts source files into a format your template includes.
+This happens via preprocessors.
+Input files are grouped by extension, and each group is processed in one shot by the matching preprocessor (default or custom).
+The converter concatenates the stdout of these runs and writes it to the configured combined output file.

+By default, LaTeX templates use `output.tex` and Typst templates use `output.typ`.
+When you assign preprocessors to a template, you also specify the combined output filename.

+Preprocessors can be extension-specific.
+See [Preprocessing](#preprocessing) for details.

 ## Customising the template